madeleineostoja/postcss-responsive-type/README.md

 ```

 ###### Specify parameters:
 Units can be in px, rem, or em.
+When using em units, be sure that the `font-range` is specified in em as well.
 ```css
 html {
   font-size: responsive 12px 21px; /* min-size, max-size */